By FOIA Research

 New Direction

-In September 2021, Fantini was a speaker at a New Direction conference in Lisbon, alongside several other TEC and CER staffers.125 Founded by Margaret Thatcher (1925-2013) in 2009, New Direction is a fiscally liberal, right-wing and Eurosceptic think tank established to lobby for its imperatives at the European level.
+Later in September 2021, Fantini was a speaker at a New Direction conference in Lisbon, alongside several other TEC and CER staffers.134 New Direction is the think tank of the European Conservatives and Reformists (ECR) group and party in the European Parliament.
+Founded by Margaret Thatcher (1925-2013) in 2009, ND is known for its fiscally liberal, right-wing and Eurosceptic lobbying efforts in an around the European parliament.

-From October 31 to November 2, 2021, Fantini took part in an iteration of the National Conservatism Conference in Orlando, Florida.126 A video from the speech is available, where he recounted the history of TEC from its early days as a newsletter to the glossy journal of today.
-He also elaborated on the future plans of the journal, such as instating an investigative team that would "do to the Left what they have done to us," as Fantini put it.123
+From October 31 to November 2, 2021, Fantini took part in an iteration of the National Conservatism Conference in Orlando, Florida.135 A video from the speech is available, where he recounted the history of TEC from its early days as a newsletter to the glossy journal of today.
+He also elaborated on the future plans of the journal, such as instating an investigative team that would "do to the Left what they have done to us," as Fantini put it.136 The appearance of Fantini and TEC in Orlando was financed by the Batthyány Lajos Foundation, as evident from the expenditure section of a grant report.127

 2022

-In February 2022, Fantini was visiting the Otto von Habsburg Foundation headquarters in Budapest.9
+In February 2022, Fantini was visiting the Otto von Habsburg Foundation headquarters in Budapest.10

 CEU-CEFAS